themadan/amitness.github.io/content/articles/detect-text-lanuage-using-python.md

 model = fasttext.load_model(PRETRAINED_MODEL_PATH)
 ```

 - Let's take an example sentence in French which means 'I eat food'.
-To detect it's language, just pass a list of sentences to the predict function.
+To detect language with fasttext, just pass a list of sentences to the predict function.
 The sentences should be in the UTF-8 format.

 ![French to English Translation Training Data](/images/french_to_english_translation.png)